Frequently Asked Questions and Their Answers

 MIDTRACK EXAM (MTE): Each track will have a Midtrack exam that assesses the progress of the students.
 This exam constitutes 20% of the track score.

 TEACHER ASSESSMENT: Each student is given a weekly teacher’s assessment score by each instructor separately based on the student’s attendance, participation and homework assignments.
+The criterion may vary.
 The average of assessment scores from all teachers of a student constitutes 10% of the track score.

 TRACK ACHIEVEMENT TEST (TAT): At the end of each track, there will be a Track Achievement Test assessing students’ progress.
 This exam constitutes 30% of the track score.